Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Response of a detector in circular motion

-\end{widetext} As in the earlier cases, we have evaluated these integrals and sum numerically to arrive at the response of the detector.
+Recall that the functions $J_m^2(x\,v)$ behave as $x^{2\,m}$ when $x\to 0$.
+Also, as we pointed out, the factors~$\mathrm{e}^{-[(x^2/2)+x\,\cEb]\,\bar{T}^2}$ and~$\mathrm{cosh}\l[m\,(x+\cEb)\,\bar{T}^2\r]$ reduce to constants when $x\to 0$.
+Moreover, note that the functions $(1-\mathrm{e}^{-\bar{\beta}\,x})$ and $(\mathrm{e}^{\bar{\beta}\,x}-1)$ behave as $x$ when $x\to 0$.
+Therefore, in the $m=0$ term, as $x\to 0$, the integrand in the above expression for $R_T(\cEb)$ behaves as $x^{-1}$ and the integration over $x$ leads to a logarithmic divergence as $x\to 0$.
+This is the infrared divergence at the finite temperature which we had discussed earlier.
+In contrast to the case wherein the detectors are switched on forever, it proves to be more involved to handle the divergence when the detectors are switched on for a finite duration.
+We shall regulate the divergence using a procedure which ensures that we recover the results we have already obtained in the limits $\bar{T}\to \infty$ and $\bar{\beta} \to \infty$.
+In order to avoid a long digression, we have discussed the procedure in App.~\ref{app:remedy-infrared-div}.
+Once we have tackled the divergence, the remaining terms can be evaluated without any difficulty.
+As in the earlier cases, we have evaluated the integrals and sum in Eq.~\eqref{eq:response-fn-finite-thermal} numerically to arrive at the response of the detector.
 We had pointed out that, even in the Minkowski vacuum, the integrals at large~$x$ and the sum at large~$m$ are dominated by the factors~$\mathrm{e}^{-x^2\,\bar{T}^2/2}$ and~$\mathrm{e}^{-m^2\,\bar{T}^2/2}$, respectively.
 Hence, they converge very quickly, making it convenient to compute them numerically.
 In the finite temperature case of our interest, additionally, the contribution due to the exponential factor in the denominator in the final term leads to a more rapid convergence of the integral.
-We have checked that the results are robust against increasing the upper limit of the integral over~$x$ and the sum over~$m$.
-However, there is a point we need to clarify regarding the choice of the lower limit of the integral in the contribution due to the $m=0$ term.
-We had mentioned that the functions $J_m^2(x\,v)$ behave as $x^{2\,m}$ when $x\to 0$.
-Also, the factors~$\mathrm{e}^{-[(x^2/2)+x\,\cEb]\,\bar{T}^2}$ and~$\mathrm{cosh}\l[m\,(x+\cEb)\,\bar{T}^2\r]$ reduce to constants when $x\to 0$.
-Note that the functions $(1-\mathrm{e}^{-\bar{\beta}\,x})$ and $(\mathrm{e}^{\bar{\beta}\,x}-1)$ behave as $x$ when $x\to 0$.
-Therefore, in the $m=0$ term, as $x\to 0$, the integrand in the above expression for $R_T(\cEb)$ behaves as $x^{-1}$.
-We find that this leads to a logarithmic divergence.
-We believe that this is an artifact of $(2+1)$-spacetime dimensions.
-We regulate this divergence by choosing the lower limit of $x$ (in the $m=0$ term) to be $10^{-2}$.
+We have checked that the results are robust against increasing the upper limits of the integral over~$x$ and the sum over~$m$.

 In Fig.~\ref{fig:RT11-fT-Mink-Vv}, we have plotted the transition probability rate of the detector in circular motion and is immersed in a thermal bath for different values of the time interval~$\bar{T}$ for which the detector remains effectively switched on, assuming a given velocity~$v$ and inverse temperature~$\beta$.